polakowo/plnx-grabber/README.md

 # plnx-grabber
-Grabs trade history from Poloniex exchange and chunk-wise inserts into MongoDB
+Transfers trade history available on Poloniex exchange to the local MongoDB

 ## Installation